 Often, a coat belt sits slightly off-center, or a knit is tucked just enough to create structure without effort.
 The effect is natural and refined, so the body remains relaxed, but the shape still looks put together.

 This approach replaces rigidity with flow.
 It draws attention to proportion instead of precision, proving that ease can be just as elegant as structure.
+This is one of the details that gives quiet luxury style its effortless, composed feel.

 Try this: Choose belts made of soft leather instead of stiff materials.
 Let it fall loosely so it feels like a part of the movement.